gurkanctn/python-challenges/README.md

 challenges coded in python

 Challenge#1 : Fireworks animation using Tkinter in Python.
 More explanation is inside the file, fireworks.py.
 Took a few hours to code, because this was my first attempt to generate multiple classes, and is one of my first codes in Python.

+Challenge#2 : RandomFlow animation using Tkinter in Python.
+More explanation is inside the file, RandomFlow.py.